-Brief Biography: Dominic Ciminello is Of Counsel at Finnegan, Henderson, Farabow, Garrett & Dunner, LLP, the largest intellectual property law firm in the country.
+Brief Biography: Dominic Ciminello is Partner at Lee & Hayes, PLLC.
 Mr. Ciminello practices in all areas of intellectual property, and his specialties include client counseling, preparing and prosecuting mechanical/electromechanical patent applications, trademarks, and providing formal noninfringement opinions for clients on specific intellectual property matters.
 He is an adjunct faculty member at the St. John Fisher College, School of Business where he teaches an MBA class entitled "Intellectual Property for Managers."
-Mr. Ciminello is also a board member (Treasurer) of the Rochester Intellectual Property Law Association.
+Mr. Ciminello is also a past President of the Rochester Intellectual Property Law Association.
 Before attending law school, Mr. Ciminello worked as a project engineer with Pactiv Corporation (formerly Tenneco Packaging) in Canandaigua.
 Mr. Ciminello holds a bachelor's degree in Mechanical Engineering from Virginia Tech, and he received his law degree and MBA, with a concentration in Finance, from Case Western Reserve University.

-Chief Executive Officer of the School of the Holy Childhood
+Chief Executive Officer, School of the Holy Childhood

 Brief Biography: Donna Dedee Doyle graduated with her bachelor's degree in 1985 from St. John Fisher College and completed her MBA at the School of Business in 2005.
-She went on to be an anchor, reporter, and News Director for Channel 10 News, VP for Communications at United Way, President and Chief Executive Officer for Bishop Kearney High School, and now Chief Executive Officer of the School of the Holy Childhood.
-In addition, she is an adjunct faculty member with St. John Fisher College’s Communication/Journalism Department.
+She went on to be an anchor, reporter, and news director for Channel 10 News, vice president for communications at United Way, president and chief executive officer for Bishop Kearney High School, and now chief executive officer of the School of the Holy Childhood.
+In addition, she is an adjunct faculty member with St. John Fisher College’s Media and Communication Department.
 In August of 2006, she has also helped St. John Fisher College and Bishop Kearney forge a partnership that provides an academic exchange between the two schools.

 Chief Financial Officer, Wegmans Food Markets Inc.

-Brief Biography: Jim Leo is currently Sr. Vice President, Chief Financial Officer & Treasurer of Wegmans Food Markets, Inc. Jim has been with Wegmans for 30 years and has held other positions including Corporate Controller, Food Division Controller and Manager of Banking & Insurance.
-He is currently responsible for finance, accounting, risk management (safety, insurance and claims management), internal audit, corporate travel, vendor payments, accounts receivable, etc. Jim holds a bachelor's degree in Accounting.
+Brief Biography: Jim Leo is currently senior vice president, chief financial officer, and treasurer of Wegmans Food Markets, Inc. Jim has been with Wegmans for 30 years and has held other positions including corporate controller, food division controller and manager of banking and insurance.
+He is currently responsible for finance, accounting, risk management (safety, insurance and claims management), internal audit, corporate travel, vendor payments, accounts receivable, etc. Jim holds a bachelor's degree in accounting.